 Though lauded as a pioneer of the British Pop Art movement and as a member of the New York avant-garde, in 1969 Laing traded New York’s art scene for the remote Scottish Highlands and relocated to Kinkell Castle.
 This move resulted in an unusual artistic shift from the abstract to the figurative.
 Leaving behind the sterile white cube spaces of New York’s galleries, Laing increased the volume and weight of his sculptures to embrace the vast ruggedness of the local landscape.
 Inspired by an epiphanic early-morning encounter with Charles Sargeant Jagger’s Royal Artillery Memorial during a visit to London in 1973; Laing, who already felt that he had exhausted the possibility of injecting his pre-existing abstract forms with natural and anthropomorphic elements, turned to working from life and recruited his wife as his model.
 The Galina series of figurative bronzes, produced during this decade, remain some of Laing’s most iconic sculptures.

-Laing’s work has been internationally exhibited and is held in collections worldwide, including at The National Gallery and the Tate in London, the Scottish National Gallery of Modern Art in Edinburgh, the Museum of Modern Art and the Whitney Museum of Modern Art in New York and The Smithsonian Institute in Washington DC.
+Laing’s work has been internationally exhibited and is held in collections worldwide, including The National Gallery and Tate in London, the Scottish National Gallery of Modern Art in Edinburgh, the Museum of Modern Art and the Whitney Museum of American Art in New York, and the Smithsonian Institution in Washington DC.